 lost so many readers they had to beef up their non-delivery-day newspapers and restore limited seven-day home delivery.
 The Free Press now offers home delivery to 15,000 households through independent contractors the other four days a week.
 Nonetheless, hundreds of thousands of readers of the print products were lost in Detroit, and the projected switch of readers and advertisers to digital sites has not taken place.

 This entry was posted on Sunday, June 23rd, 2013 at 10:33 am and is filed under Business News, BusinessModel, Circulation, Future of Journalism, Journalism, Local news.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.